Principal Architect & Development Consultant

 Rosaline is a multi-award winning architect, including "Designer of the Year" at the 2021 GOHBA awards.
 She began her practice in 2011 after a decade of working at Barry J. Hobin and Associate Architects, as well as 4 years of work in Toronto and London, England.
-As both architect and development consultant she has a wide experience of infill development in Ottawa.
+As both architect and development consultant, she has a wide experience of infill development in Ottawa.
 Her projects are largely residential and are part of the streetscape of neighbourhoods across the nation's capital, from custom singles to 'missing middle' development to mid-rise apartment buildings.
 Rosaline's thorough knowledge of Ottawa's Official Plan and other regulations allows for designs that win approvals and make the City a better place to live.
 She has consulted for the City of Ottawa on R4 zoning, and volunteers with the Greater Ottawa Home Builders' Association (GOHBA) providing input on upcoming infill bylaws.
-Rosaline has recently engaged in extensive research on the patterns and forces governing neighbourhood evolution.
-In May of 2020 she founded Walkable Ottawa and now works collaboratively to advance walkability in urban neighbourhoods.
+Rosaline has engaged in extensive research on the patterns and forces governing neighbourhood evolution.
+In 2020 she founded Walkable Ottawa and now works collaboratively to advance walkability in urban neighbourhoods.
 She also founded Ottawa Cohousing to bring the tools and expertise for people to build new homes and cohouse communities together.

 Bachelor of Environmental Studies from the University of Waterloo | Bachelor of Architecture from the University of Waterloo | Member of the Ontario Association of Architects (OAA) | Member of The Royal Architectural Institute of Canada (RAIC) | Member of the Ottawa Regional Society of Architects (ORSA)

 Alastair is an award winning designer of Huron Coach House in 2021 and the Carruthers Cottages in 2019.
 He has extensive architectural technology experience having worked in the field since 2001, and combines a valuable mix of technical expertise and creative passion to successfully manage projects through all stages, from schematic design to final occupancy.
 He previously worked as a Senior Technologist and Job Captain for Douglas Hardie Architect in Ottawa.
 Alastair has a Bachelor of Fine Arts from the University of Guelph and an Architectural Technician Diploma from Algonquin College.
 He specializes in mid-rise and high-rise condos, low rise wood-frame apartments, planned unit developments and urban infill housing, in addition to possessing wide-ranging experience in large custom homes and renovations, mid-rise office buildings, base building retail, and heritage renovations.

-Ruth recently graduated from her Masters of Architecture at Dalhousie University.
-She has also successfully completed a degree in Bachelor of Environmental Design Studies at Dalhousie and a Bachelor of Architectural Studies specializing in Urbanism from Carleton University.
+Ruth recently graduated from her Masters of Architecture and Bachelor of Environmental Design Studies at Dalhousie, and a Bachelor of Architectural Studies specializing in Urbanism from Carleton University.
 Ruth has experience working in Ontario and Nova Scotia on a large range of projects, including facade redesign, and small additions to large multi-phased projects for cultural centres and senior's long-term care campuses.
 Ruth's interests lie at the intersection of design, efficiency, and urban impact, which translates to working on how to make better buildings to live in and make the city a better place to live.